 This simplifies the alternate access point calculation in NEAT GIS Protocol 6.4, which relies heavily on the hand-removal of parkway (at-grade divided roads) and interstate highways from the analysis.
 This is useful for smaller studies but very time intensive.
-Instead of examining each studysite and removing parkways and interstate highways, this protocol removes interstate highways from the Road Centerline Layer before creating the access points.
+Instead of examining each study-site and removing parkways and interstate highways, this protocol removes interstate highways from the Road Centerline Layer before creating the access points.
 Since identifying the parkways and at-grade divided roads for every study-site will be too time-consuming, they are left in the Road Centerline Layer.
-Updated in version 2.0.
+Updated in versions 2.0 and 2.1 (including substantial changes to the GIS steps)...